+The programme shall provide how its curriculum is published, and disseminated.
 The structure of the curriculum, which comprises course code, course title, total number of contact hours (lecture, tutorial and practical) and credits is to be provided.
 Flow diagram that shows the prerequisites for the courses shall also be provided.
-The relevance of curriculum components, including core engineering courses to the POs, shall be given.
-The institute shall describe how the core engineering subjects in the curriculum lend the learning experience of complex engineering problems.
+The relevance of curriculum components including core engineering courses to the POs shall be given.
+The institute shall describe how the core engineering subjects in the curriculum add to the learning experience with the complex engineering problems.
+The institute should identify the curricular gaps in attaining the POs/COs and it is expected to provide additional courses required to bridge the gap.
 The institute shall provide the required information for assessment, evaluation and review methods to evaluate the attainment of the COs.
-The institute should identify the curricular gaps in attaining the POs/COs and it is expected to provide additional courses required to bridge the gap.